WillianJrLin/WillianJrLin/README.md

 ![](banner.png)

 Hello, I'm a 3rd year PhD student in Electrical and Computer Engineering at UW-Madison adviced by Prof. Andreas Velten.
 My research lies in the intersection of optics and computational photography.
 By co-desingning imaging systems hardware and image processing software, I try to push the limits of what cameras can see.
-For example, capturing very weak autofluorescence signals from biological tissues to aid desease diagnostics and surgical procesures.
-Currenty my works revolves around Single Photon Avalanch Diode (SPAD) array cameras.
+For example, capturing very weak autofluorescence signals from biological tissues to aid desease diagnostics and surgical procedures.
+Currenty my works revolves around Single Photon Avalanch Diode (SPAD) array cameras :camera:.

 <!--
 **WillianJrLin/WillianJrLin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.